wiiudev/SDCafiine/README.md

 On success, the system menu should load.
 Now simply start any game and the mods should load.

 ### Installation of the mods
 Before the mods can be loaded, they need to be copied to a SD or USB device.
-Since version 1.4 also USB devices (FAT32 only) are supported via libfat.
+Since version 1.4 also USB devices (FAT32 and NTFS only) are supported via libfat/libntfs.
 **In the following "root:/" is corresponding to the root of your SD/USB device**.
 The basic filepath structure is this:

 ```